Four decades on, Cyprus still looking for a political solution

 "[It is] the most honorable day in the Turkish Cypriots' struggle for right and freedom, and continue their existence as the equal owner of the island," Turkey's newly-appointed Vice President Fuat Oktay, who visited the Island for the commemorations, said at another event in Lefkosa.

 Oktay said the Turkish military used its rights under international agreements to protect Turks in Cyprus. "[Turkey] defeated the attempts to eradicate the Turkish Cypriots and remove them from pages of history," he added, referring to the operation, which was launched under the codename "Ayşe Tatile Çıksın" (Ayşe should go on vacation).
-Ayşe was the name of the then-foreign minister's, Turan
+Ayşe was the name of the then-foreign minister Turan Güneş's daughter's name.

 "That day, Turkey, as a guarantor, showed to the whole world that it will continue to stand by Turkish Cypriots no matter what," Turkish vice president said.